Cultural Education & Environmental Justice Program

 -

-We center Indigenous Traditional Ecological Knowledge (TEK) and Environmental and Social Justice principles in all aspects of our curriculum.
-This program is a living collaboration between Indigenous Relations Consultants (IRC), partner organizations, and educational and governmental institutions.
+We Center Indigenous Traditional Ecological Knowledge (TEK) and Environmental and Social Justice principals in all aspects of our curriculum.
+This program is a living collaboration between Indigenous Relations Consultants (IRC).
+Partner organizations, educational, and governmental institutions.

-Our mission is to decolonize conventional ways of learning and knowing by applying Traditional Ecological Knowledge through both individual and collective experiences, while ensuring Indigenous and BIPOC+ voices are present in spaces where decisions about land, health, and equity are being made.
+Our Mission is to decolonize conventional ways of learning and knowing by applying Traditional Ecological Knowledge through both individual and collective experinces, while ensuring Indigenous and BIPOC+ voices are present in spaces where decisions about land, health, and equity are being made.

 -